12 of the Best Mexican, Tex-Mex and Latin American Restaurants in Raleigh, N.C.

-Cantina 18, with locations at Cameron Village in Raleigh and Park West Village in Morrisville, is part of the 18 Restaurant Group led by executive chef and owner Jason Smith.
+Cantina 18, with locations at Village District in Raleigh and Park West Village in Morrisville, is part of the 18 Restaurant Group led by executive chef and owner Jason Smith.
 If you’re looking for a giant plate of nachos topped with inventive, primarily local N.C. ingredients, look no further.
 The short rib nachos, topped with corn, peppers, beans, goat cheese, lettuce and sour cream, are a crave-worthy dish that combine the best of Southwestern fare and Southern drawl (plus the dish is big enough to satisfy a group).
 You'll also want to cool off with a delicious seasonal sangria like the pear ginger or strawberry-vanilla bean—a glass for yourself, or a pitcher shared with friends, is a go-to move in the summertime.

 If you’re craving a different type of Latin fusion, check out Gonza Tacos y Tequila, where their award-winning Colombian-Mexican Cuisine will leave your taste buds dancing!
 One popular dish, the Mexican Flag, is built with three corn tortillas, each stuffed with steak, chicken and beans and topped with three different sauces to resemble—you guessed it—the Mexican flag.
 Gonza’s colorful, eclectic decor and delicious food are truly fun for the whole family.